coq/coq/doc/sphinx/proofs/writing-proofs/rewriting.rst

          rewrite Nat.add_comm with (m := x).

-      Note that the much more advanced :tacn:`setoid_rewrite` tactic behaves differently, and thus the number of occurrences available to rewrite may differ if using one or the other.
+      Note that the more advanced :tacn:`setoid_rewrite` tactic behaves differently, and thus the number of occurrences available to rewrite may differ between the two tactics.

    .. exn:: Tactic failure: Setoid library not loaded.
       :undocumented: